aindilis/aop-swipl/README.md

 # introduction
-automatic test generator utilizing swipl goal expansion to wrap predicates (hence the AOP "advise" terminology) in memoizing wrappers. the memoized results can be saved and used as tests.
+automatic test generator utilizing swipl goal expansion to wrap predicates (hence the AOP "advise" terminology) in memoizing wrappers. the memoized results are saved automatically as .plt files and used for tests.

 # files
 #### alt*.pl, alt*.plt